catx0rr/python-scripts/pdfsniper/README.md

 ### EXAMPLES

-* Sample of decrypting a pdf using dictionary
+Sample of decrypting a pdf using dictionary
 ![decrypt sample](https://github.com/catx0rr/python-scripts/blob/master/pdfsniper/images/decrypt.PNG)

-* Password has been decrypted using a well known dictionary
+Password has been decrypted using a well known dictionary
 ![decrypted sample](https://github.com/catx0rr/python-scripts/blob/master/pdfsniper/images/decrypted.PNG)

-* Sample of extracted texts inside the pdf file
+Sample of extracted texts inside the pdf file
 ![extracted sample](https://github.com/catx0rr/python-scripts/blob/master/pdfsniper/images/extracted.PNG)

 ---

 ### FUTURE UPDATES

-* Will add a password remover so the text on the file can be extracted.
+* Will add a password remover so the text can be extracted on the pdf file.
 (Maybe)